Las Vegas-Henderson Home Values Dip 2.5% — What It Means for Buyers, Sellers, and Investors in 2026 — Las Vegas real estate

 • New construction: Down 2.1% on price, but builders offering $20K-$40K in incentives per Clark County permit data

 The Las Vegas market is not experiencing a bubble burst.
 Per Federal Reserve housing data, a correction exceeding 10% requires a combination of job losses, inventory surge to 6+ months, and forced selling — none of which are present in the Las Vegas metro.
-Nevada added 34,500 jobs in 2025 per BLS data, unemployment sits at 5.1%, and inventory at 3.4 months is still technically a seller's market.
+According to BLS, nevada added 34,500 jobs in 2025 per BLS data, unemployment sits at 5.1%, and inventory at 3.4 months is still technically a seller's market.

 Which Henderson Neighborhoods Are Holding Value — and Which Aren't?